-Design elements on all sides of the structures should be compatible with the primary highly visible elevations.
+Design elements on all sides of the Residential Unit and Structures should be compatible with the primary highly visible elevations.
 Finished building materials shall be applied to all exterior sides of Residential Units and Structures.
 Architectural elements such as, but not limited to, window design, masonry, exterior veneers, cornice detailing, column design and railing details should be integrated throughout the Residential Unit.
 Primary elevations (key community vantage points) should be designed for maximum visual impact, while secondary elevations (limited or no community vantage points) must integrate appropriately.

 Materials, colors and textures should complement and blend with the natural surroundings and the architectural style used.
 This is why we encourage use of natural materials.
-Each residence shall include a minimum of three (3) exterior wall surface materials.
-These materials should be integrated into the design with structural dimension, not simply a flat surface treatment.
+Each Residential Unit shall include a minimum of three (3)